snoopy4265/pomodoro/README.md

 ## About
-This project is a pomodoro app based on React.js and Semantic UI.
+This is a simple pomodoro timer app.
+Add your todo task in the list and start tracking it with pomodoro timer!

+## Tech Stack
+* React.js
+* Semantic UI

 ![Demo](./public/images/1.png)